 Made from CO₂, hydrogen and electricity

 Synthetic fuel is made from CO₂ captured from air, water and green electricity.
-The idea is for the captured CO₂ to compensate for the carbon emissions produced by planes.
-The process thus becomes carbon-neutral.
 Sustainable electricity is used to turn the captured CO₂ and water into hydrogen and carbon monoxide.
 Hydrocarbons are then made from this gas mixture.
 Hydrocarbons form the basis of synthetic kerosene.
 This fuel is then mixed with fossil fuel so that it can be used in all kinds of aircraft.